jamespatterson-feswe/nx-monorepo/.github/pull_request_template.md

 - [ ] The code follows the style guidelines of this project
 - [ ] The code is commented accordingly, as well as JS docs, particularly in hard-to-understand areas
-- [ ] Corresponding changes to the documentation have been made (if necessary)
+- [ ] The corresponding changes to the documentation have been made (if necessary)
 - [ ] The changes generate no new warnings or errors
 - [ ] The code meets the minimum requirements of code coverage, which is 80%